WIU-Computer-Science-Association/csa-tutorials/webdev/angular/03_services/README.md

 We use the async pipe with Observables and Subjects since they are retrieved asynchronously.
 For more information on observables check out [this](https://angular.io/guide/observables).

 4. Find a public api and create a service that can get data from there.
 You will need to use the HttpClient to achieve this.
 Look at the KanyeService as reference and follow this [guide](https://angular.io/guide/http) to learn more about the HttpClient.
+You can find public apis [here](https://github.com/public-apis/public-apis).
+Avoid apis that require authentication.